Skip to main contentSkip to navigation

 • NAND wear-out.
 Flash cells reach their program/erase endurance limit.
 Read errors accumulate beyond what the ECC can correct in real-time.
 The controller marks blocks as bad until capacity drops to zero or the device becomes unreadable.
 Raw NAND access with software ECC applied at wider thresholds can recover data that the real-time controller couldn't.

-When Monolithic NAND Recovery Won't Work
+When Does Monolithic NAND Recovery Not Work?

 • Cracked or shattered silicon die.
 If the monolithic package is physically broken and the silicon is fractured, the NAND cells are destroyed.
 No reading method can recover data from damaged silicon.